Optimal MIMO Combining for Blind Federated Edge Learning with Gradient Sparsification: Numerical Results

-From the figures we can conclude that \begin{enumerate} \item When the SNR is high, i.e., $\rho=30$~dB, the sparse BLUE performs very close to the genie even though only having $0.5\%$ of the gradients. \item Using different sparsification patterns in the sparse SUM algorithm gives a smaller variance in the accuracy but has a slower convergence. \item When $T$ is limited, it is more accurate to estimate an $S$-sparse vector than a $KS$-sparse vector.
-The consequence is that in methods where the measurement matrix needs to be equal across clients, it is better for the clients to use the same sparsity pattern from the perspective of estimating the sparse vector,.
-However, from a network convergence perspective, it is better for the clients to decide their own sparsity pattern, especially when the data is heterogeneous.
+From the figures we can conclude that \begin{enumerate} \item When the SNR is high, i.e., $\rho=30$~dB, the sparse BLUE performs very close to the genie even though only having $0.5\%$ of the gradients. \item Using different sparsification patterns in the sparse SUM algorithm gives a smaller variability in the accuracy. \item It is more accurate to estimate an $S$-sparse vector than a $KS$-sparse vector.
+The consequence is that in methods where the measurement matrix needs to be equal across clients, it is better for the clients to use the same sparsity pattern from the perspective of estimating the sparse vector.
+However, from a model convergence perspective, it is better for the clients to decide their own sparsity pattern, especially when the data is heterogeneous.
 This is a trade-off that needs to be made on a case-by-case basis.
-The advantage of the sparse BLUE method is that this problem is avoided completely. \item The overhead from channel estimation that is caused by individually estimating the clients' channels is compensated by the fact that the sparse BLUE method can tolerate smaller $T$ while still performing well.
-Here, $T$ is only $5\%$ of $d/2$, which significantly saves communication resources. \end{enumerate} Although using different measurement matrices does not significantly impact the performance (not shown), it is desirable due to decreasing the amount of cooperation between participating clients.
+The advantage of the sparse BLUE method is that this problem is fully avoided. \item The overhead from channel estimation that is caused by individually estimating the clients' channels is compensated by the fact that the sparse BLUE method can tolerate smaller $T$ while still performing well.
+Here, $T$ is only $5\%$ of $d/2$, which significantly saves communication resources.
+Even though the channel estimation overhead can be reduced (by using a single pilot symbol) for the sparse SUM algorithm, it is not guaranteed that the $KS$ sparse vector can reliably be recovered from $T+(\taup-1)$ (more noisy) measurements. \end{enumerate} In simulations not shown here, using different measurement matrices does not significantly impact the performance.